 Mark Weinreb has served as our Chief Executive Officer since October 2010, as our President since February 2012 and as our Chairman of the Board since April 2011.
-From February 2003 to October 2009, Mr. Weinreb served as President of NeoStem, Inc. (now known as Caladrius Biosciences, Inc.), a public international biopharmaceutical company engaged in, among other things, adult stem cell-related operations.
-From October 2009 to October 2010, he was subject to a non-competition agreement with NeoStem and was not engaged in business.
-Mr. Weinreb also served as Chief Executive Officer and Chairman of the Board of Directors of NeoStem from February 2003 to June 2006.
+From February 2003 to January 2006, he served as the Chief Executive Officer and Chairman of the Board of Directors of Phase III Medical, Inc. where he orchestrated the acquisition of an adult stem cell collection company that became NeoStem, Inc. (now Caladrius Biosciences, Inc. - NASDAQ: CLBS), a public international biopharmaceutical company engaged in, among other things, adult stem cell-related science.
+From June 2006 through October 2009, Mr. Weinreb served as President and a director of NeoStem.
 In 1976, Mr. Weinreb joined Bio Health Laboratories, Inc., a state-of-the-art medical diagnostic laboratory providing clinical testing services for physicians, hospitals, and other medical laboratories.
 He became the laboratory administrator in 1978 and then an owner and the laboratory's Chief Operating Officer in 1982.
 In such capacity, he oversaw all technical and business facets, including finance and laboratory science technology.
-Mr. Weinreb left Bio Health Laboratories in 1989 when the business was sold.
-In 1992, Mr. Weinreb founded Big City Bagels, Inc., a national chain of franchised upscale bagel bakeries and became Chairman and Chief Executive Officer of such entity.
-Big City Bagels went public in 1995, and in 1999 Mr. Weinreb redirected the company and completed a merger with an Internet service provider.
-From 2000 to 2002, Mr. Weinreb served as Chief Executive Officer of Jestertek, Inc. (now known as Gesturetek, Inc.), a software development company pioneering gesture recognition and control using advanced interactive proprietary video technology.
+In 1989, Bio Health Laboratories was acquired by Enzo Biochem (NYSE: ENZ).
+From 1992 to 2002, Mr. Weinreb pursued entrepreneurial and consulting interests.
 Mr. Weinreb received a Bachelor of Arts degree from Northwestern University and a Master of Science degree in Medical Biology from C.W.
 Post, Long Island University.
-We believe that Mr. Weinreb's executive-level management experience, his extensive experience in the adult stem cell sector and his se
+We believe that Mr. Weinreb's executive-level management experience, his extensive experience in the adult stem cell sector and his service on our Board since October 2010 give him the qualifications and skills to serve as one of our directors.